-In May of this year, County officials opened Jim Barry Light Harbor Park in Riviera Beach to a large round of applause by area boaters.
+County officials opened Jim Barry Light Harbor Park in Riviera Beach in May 2009.

 The park includes three boat ramps, seventy-two boat/trailer parking spaces and twenty standard parking spaces, as well as other features that complement the boating amenities available in this park facility.
-Representatives of partnering agencies also joined in the celebration, including the Florida Inland Navigation District (FIND) [External Link] and the Florida Fish and Wildlife Conservation Commission (FBIP) [External Link].
+Partnering agencies include the Florida Inland Navigation District (FIND) [External Link] and the Florida Fish and Wildlife Conservation Commission (FBIP) [External Link].

 Boat launching from the three boat ramps in Jim Barry Light Harbor Park is especially convenient and efficient.
 There are four fixed boarding docks approximately 55 feet in length next to the boat ramps, and an additional 250 feet of floating staging docks surround the boat ramp basin.

 Two pavilions located on the eastern side of the boat ramp basin provide a scenic setting for a family picnic or a gathering of friends.
 Peanut Island, a popular destination for local boaters, features prominently in the waterfront view.
 Park benches, restrooms, landscaping, and site lighting are also available in Jim Barry Light Harbor Park.

 Jim Barry Light Harbor Park is located at 1800 Broadway in Riviera Beach, approximately half a mile south of Blue Heron Boulevard.

 The opening of Jim Barry Light Harbor Park was part of a much larger success story launched by Palm Beach County in 2002.